joshbduncan/AiCommandPalette/README.md

 Find yourself opening the same file inside of Illustrator multiple times a day?
 Or need to easily access a folder full of project assets?
 Bookmarks have you covered.

+> [!NOTE]
-📝 File bookmarks open right into Illustrator and Folder bookmarks open in your file system.
+> File bookmarks open right into Illustrator and Folder bookmarks open in your file system.

 !["Actions"](/images/bookmarks.png)